We have made the pledge to commit ourselves to:

 At Fairview, we believe we have a very special park environment, providing a natural oasis for wildlife.
 It is our aim to further protect, conserve and enhance our park and to increase the bio diversity of the site, whilst creating a great holiday environment for our customers.

-Below are examples of wildbirds and animals which have been photographed at Fairview Holiday Park.
+Below are examples of wildbirds and animals which have been photographed at Fairview Holiday Park and also our Picnic Benches made from recycled plastic milk cartons.
 Followed by pictures of various funghi, flowers and grasses found on the park.